-Planting a seed at the right depth improves the seed's chances of developing into a hardy seedling and increases germination rates.
+Planting seeds at the right depth improves their chances of developing into hardy seedlings and increases germination rates.
 The precise depth varies depending on the size and type of the seeds you have.
 And while seed packets always provide a recommended seed depth, sometimes we lose the seed packet with all of its specific planting instructions, or we get some seeds from a friend, minus those helpful instructions.
 That's when we need a way to figure out how deep to bury those seeds in the seed-starting mix or garden soil.

 General Wisdom for Planting Depth